Next-Mountain-Ventures-LLC/TheFordFamilyBlog/WORDPRESS_REBUILD_SETUP.md

 1. Check WordPress webhook logs (if using a plugin)
 2. Verify that the secret matches between WordPress and your Astro site
-3. Check the Vercel function logs for any errors in the webhook endpoint
+3. Check your server logs for any errors in the webhook endpoint
+4. Make sure the Node.js process has permission to execute the build command
-4. Test the endpoint directly by sending a POST request with tools like Postman or curl:
+5. Test the endpoint directly by sending a POST request with tools like Postman or curl:

 ```bash
 curl -X POST -H "Content-Type: application/json" \